I Want To Be Vegan But I Love Cheese – You’re Not Alone!

 Cravings are difficult to overcome as they’re usually the result of many years of conditioning.
 Habits which have formed over time.
 The longer you’ve been forming the habit the harder it is to break those neural pathways and move beyond.

+A rock climber silhouetted against an orange sky.
 The cravings happen when your body has those stimuli removed.
 This is when you really have to dig deep and ask yourself the soul-searching questions about why you took this path in the first place.

 Your willpower must overcome those thoughts and cravings.
 Many people find this too difficult and can’t even entertain the idea, let alone actually take that step to give up the cheese!